FREQUENTLY ASKED QUESTIONS

 What is The Story Prize Spotlight Award?

 The Story Prize Spotlight Award is an additional $1,000 prize for the author of an outstanding story collection that merits further attention.
-Director Larry Dark will select the winner at his discretion from among the regular pool of entries for The Story Prize.
-Any book submitted will also receive consideration for The Story Prize Spotlight Award.
+Director Larry Dark will select the winner from among the regular pool of entries for The Story Prize.
+Every submission also receives consideration for The Story Prize Spotlight Award.
 There is no separate entry process or additional fee.
-The Story Prize Spotlight Award winner for books published in 2023 is The Goth House Experiment by SJ Sindu (Soho Press).
+The winner for books published in 2025 will be announced in February.